-In order to be considered for graduation awards and to be included in the Convocation ceremony program, all final grades, including transcripts for courses completed on Letter of Permission must be received by May 3, 2019.
+In order to be considered for graduation awards and to be included in the Convocation ceremony program, all final grades, including transcripts for courses completed on Letter of Permission must be received by the deadline.

-Your name, as it is recorded on your student academic record, will be displayed on the parchment.
+Search Undergraduate Calendar Your name, as it is recorded on your student academic record, will be displayed on the parchment.
 If you have recently changed your name, or would like to make changes to what we have recorded on your student file, you must officially notify the Office of the Registrar by completing and submitting the Student Change of Information form.